CTristan/lobotomy-corporation-mods/README.md

   started the day with Crumbling Armor's gift later replaced the gift with another one, they would still die when performing an Attachment work.

+## Warn When Agent Will Die From Working

+TODO

 ## Change Log

 * v3.2 - Added bug fix for Crumbling Armor